ncsa/hydro_documentation/docs/source/user-guide/prog-env.rst

 - venv python virtual environment (Python module or Anaconda):

-  Can name environments (metadata) and have multiple environments per python version or instance
+  Can name environments (metadata) and have multiple environments per python version or instance.

 - conda environments  (Anaconda only)

-  Similar to venv but with more flexibility.
+  Like venv but with more flexibility.
 See the `Managing Environments <https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_ section of the Conda getting started guide to learn how to customize Conda for your workflow and add extra python modules to your environment.

 |